walimorris/Payup/README.md

 # Payup: A small desktop notification program
 By: Wali Morris

-NOTE: This is my first, small, C programming project after a few weeks of self study.
+NOTICE: This is my first, small, C programming project after a few weeks of self study.
 I wanted to put the things I've learned to the test.
 I'm still getting the hang of C, although I do enjoy using it as a programming lanaguage.
 It can be really tricky at times.

-ADDITIONS: This project is not completed.
-This is my first upload and as additions are completed this list will be updated along with dependencies (there will be a small few).
-* Complete loop structures and error handling
-* A small script to automate running the program when PC is on
-* The ability to process multiple bill procedures and notifications
-* Creative art on the startup window using ncurses
+There is also a small Bash and Python script to automate a few processes for this program.
+Getting the hang of Bash was more exciting than I thought it would be, it's actually a pretty exciting language and allows a great amount of expression which I thought would be pefect for what it's used for.
+I expanded this program with Python to format the desktop notification, which completes its role well.
+This project is not fully complete and will be something I update as I learn more about utilizing the Linux command line, and the languages I've used in this project.

+ADDITIONS: There's a lot to be updated to make this project exactly as I want it.
+My goal is to make this project easy to use, if anyone other than myself happens to use PayUp.
+Please refer to the issues page for more details.

 "They" say, in the beginning, to make things that you can use daily.
 So, here it is, a program that'll perform daily bill notification pop ups directly on  my personal PC.